Apiljungthapa/STOCK_SCRAP/README.md

 # STOCK_SCRAP
-This is the web scrabbing oif stock market data
+This is the web scrabbing for stock market data